 Clean up noisy images using kNN denoising

-Remove noise from audio files
+Remove noise from images

 Remove backgrounds from uploaded videos